-The CEMP will include a reference to this Appropriate Assessment which establishes the connectivity to the River Moy SAC and the requirement for avoidance in terms of both direct and indirect construction activity, e.g. machinery will not enter water courses and construction management will avoid indirect pollution of water courses.
+The CEMP attached in Appendix 1 includes reference to this Appropriate Assessment and NIS for the Project which establishes the connectivity to the River Moy SAC and the requirement for avoidance in terms of both direct and indirect construction activity, e.g. machinery will not enter water courses and construction management will avoid indirect pollution of water courses.